HodBadichi/HodBadichi.github.io/_posts/2024-12-29-memory-parallelism-modern-cpus.md

 This result highlights a crucial aspect of modern CPU performance analysis: while our binary search algorithm appears to be inherently serial, the actual MLP measurement shows significant parallelism.
 This discrepancy occurs because modern CPUs employ speculation techniques that can overlap memory operations, even in seemingly sequential code.

-The observed MLP of 8.76 is significantly higher than the expected value of 1, which can be explained by two types of out-of-order execution:
+The observed MLP is significantly higher than the expected value of 1, which can be explained by two types of out-of-order execution:

 1. Function-level overlap: The CPU can execute multiple `binary_search()` calls concurrently, as these are independent operations that don't require speculation.